moonbrooke/fast-smelt-datapack/README.md

 # fast-smelt-datapack

-Smelt items on Furnace, Blast Furnace, Smoker, and Campfire fast (1ms per item).
+Smelt items on Furnace, Blast Furnace, Smoker, and Campfire fast (1 tick per item).

-Made for **Minecraft 1.21.x**
+Made for **Minecraft 1.21 and newer**.

 ### Download